dieter-medium/bidi2pdf/README.md

 ✅ **Smart waiting** – Wait for complete page load or network idle
 ✅ **Headless support** – Run quietly in the background
 ✅ **Docker-ready** – Plug and play with containers
 ✅ **Modern architecture** – Built on Chrome's next-gen BiDi protocol
+✅ **Network logging** – Know which requests fail during rendering
+✅ **Console log capture** – See what goes wrong inside the browser

 ---